Self-Hosting

 docker compose -f docker-compose.prod.yml up --build -d

-Set SITE_DOMAIN and FRONTEND_URL in your .env to your public hostname.
-TLS termination can be handled by Nginx with Let's Encrypt (see the full installation guide).
+TLS termination can be handled by Nginx with Let's Encrypt — see the full installation guide for the complete production checklist.

 Kubernetes / Helm